Hire Administrator

 Responsibilities:

-• Follow company’s Employee handbook policies and procedures.
+• Follow company’s Employee handbook policies and procedures at all times.

 • Any other ad-hoc duties.